 There are several Galaxy watch bands containing elements like Methacrylates and Nickel.
 The level of these chemicals in smartwatch bands is kept below the regulation levels.
-However, some people could actually still be susceptible to them.
+However, some people are still susceptible to them.

-You might want to consider getting an allergy and dimethylglyoxime test.
-Especially if you feel you might be allergic to the materials on your watch band.
+Consider getting an allergy and dimethylglyoxime test, especially if you might be allergic to the materials on your watch band.

-Apart from that, wearing your Samsung Galaxy Watch too tightly or loosely for a long time could also cause skin problems.
-You see, sometimes sweat, water, soap, and other irritants get trapped against your skin under the device.
+Sometimes sweat, water, soap, and other irritants get trapped against your skin under the device.
 These irritants can cause skin reactions.
+Additionally, wearing your Samsung Galaxy Watch too tightly or loosely for a long time could cause skin problems.
 And if the watch band is too tight, it could block the sweat ducts.

 What to Do to Solve Skin Irritation?

 - Stop using your Galaxy Watch and wait for symptoms to ease.
-If you are experiencing rashes and burns due to allergy or other factors, you should stop using the wearable for a few days.
-As previously mentioned, skin irritation may occur due to an allergy, and environmental factors.
+If you are experiencing rashes and burns due to allergies or other factors, you should stop using the wearable for a few days.
+As previously mentioned, skin irritation may occur due to allergies and environmental factors.
 Or when your skin is exposed to soap or sweat for long periods.

 You should wear your Samsung Galaxy Watch again after the symptoms have eased.
-If the symptoms persist or worse, you should immediately call a doctor.
+If the symptoms persist or worsen, you should immediately call a doctor.

-- Clean your Samsung Galaxy Watch and band.
-You should keep your smartwatch and band clean and sanitized.
+Clean your Samsung Galaxy Watch and band.
+Keep your smartwatch and band clean and sanitized.
 You see, salt deposits can form from sweat, especially after workouts.
 Your watch will rub against these salt deposits causing rashes to form.
 Moisture and bacteria stuck in between can also be the culprit.
 As such, it is important you regularly clean and dry your watch.

 - Don't wear your band too tight or too loose.
-Several users tend to wear their smartwatches too tight, thinking that it will increase their tracker's efficiency.
+Several users tend to wear their smartwatches too tight, thinking it will increase their tracker's efficiency.
 However, this is different.
 You should wear the watch band or strap tight enough and tight enough.

 Wearing your smartwatch too tight will not increase accuracy.
-Instead, it can damage the skin over long periods of time.
-Wearing your band too loose, on the other hand, will chafe against your skin with the extra movement.
+Instead, it can damage the skin over long periods.
+On the other hand, wearing your band too loose will chafe against your skin with extra movement.

 If you want a proper fit, your Galaxy watch should be firm against your wrist but still be able to rotate around the wrist.
-It is recommended that you take off the smartwatch for at least 20 minutes a day.
+You should take off the smartwatch for at least 20 minutes a day.
 You should also switch the watch to the opposite wrist.

 - Use balms.
-If you want to prevent watch rash, you should protect the outer layer of your skin.
-You should use an invisible, non-toxic, plant-based product, which can act as your moisture barrier.
+If you want to prevent a watch rash, you should protect the outer layer of your skin.
+You should use an invisible, non-toxic, plant-based product that can be your moisture barrier.
 There are products available in the market that help reduce unwanted friction between your skin and your Galaxy watch.

-These products can keep your skin fresh and the harmful bacteria out as well.
+These products can also keep your skin fresh and harmful bacteria out.
 Keep in mind that keeping the outer layer of the epidermis healthy will help you combat watch rash.

 - Make sure your skin is dry.
-You should make sure that your skin is dry before wearing your Galaxy Watch.
-Keep in mind that if you wear a wet Galaxy Watch for a long time, your skin will be affected.
+You should ensure your skin is dry before wearing your Galaxy Watch.
+Remember that if you wear a wet Galaxy Watch for a long time, your skin will be affected.

 - Remove foreign materials from your skin.
 Did you use your Galaxy Watch in the water?
 You should remove foreign materials from your skin and smartwatch.
 Make sure that you dry them thoroughly to prevent skin irritation.
-You should also not use any accessories except the Galaxy Watch in the water.
+You should also only use accessories for the Galaxy Watch in the water.

 - Consult a specialist.
-Did you try the above mentioned solutions but your rash is still continuing or worsening?
+Did you try the solutions mentioned above, but your rash continues or worsens?
 You should consult your dermatologist to help minimize the damage.
-You can also get a conclusive answer on what is the best option to solve your watch rash problems.
+You can also get a conclusive answer on the best option to solve your watch rash problems.

 Your dermatologist will help you determine if the rash is from an allergy or irritant.
-They can help you decide on the best treatment for your specific case as well.
+They can also help you decide on the best treatment for your specific case.
 Moreover, dermatologists can also prescribe antibiotics and steroids if a case becomes severe.